 JFCS offers an inspiring and rigorous educational experience to emerging Jewish leaders in the Bay Area.
 The JFCS New Leaders Fellowship provides accomplished young adults a unique training program in nonprofit governance through the lens of JFCS’ mission and expertise as a human service agency.

 During the nine-month program, Fellows grapple with critical issues facing the Jewish and wider community and dive into key tenets of nonprofit management, while building critical skills and a collaborative community of peers.

 The Fellowship meets one evening per month from September – May.
 Each meeting is a learning session led by a faculty of distinguished scholars and thought leaders to explore:

 - Steering a successful nonprofit for maximum impact

 - Creating change through advocacy, community engagement, and philanthropy

 - Leveraging emotional intelligence and personal leadership styles into effective action

 - Understanding community and identity needs through a Jewish lens with scholars from the Shalom Hartman Institute

-JFCS Fellows also have access to influential community leaders, opportunities to meet face to face with legislators, and exposure to JFCS fundraising, advocacy and community events.
+JFCS Fellows have access to influential community leaders, opportunities to meet face to face with legislators, and exposure to JFCS fundraising, advocacy and community events.

 Apply for the JFCS New Leaders Fellowship

 Eligible New Leaders Fellowship candidates:

 - Are 25 – 40 years old and live in the San Francisco Bay Area (evening meetings take place in San Francisco)

 - Possess past leadership experience (at work, school, or in their communities)

 - Have a track record of innovation, strategy and impact, with room to grow

 - Have an interest in exploring what it means to be in a leadership position in the nonprofit sector, create impact through advocacy, and a desire for connection with Jewish communal life